Skip to main content

 Filtering the List

-You can also click 'Filters' to filter the list by specific date ranges, severity levels, source types, categories, staff members, clients, teams, facilities, and locations.
+You can click 'More Filters' to drill down into the list.
+Available filters include specific custom date ranges, severity levels, source types, categories, staff members, clients, teams, and facilities.

 Generating an Incident Ticket

-If you are using the Care Signals feature, you can create an incident ticket directly from a flagged note in your list.
+You can create an incident ticket directly from a flagged note in your list.

-1. Click on a pending note and select 'Confirm as Incident', or you can directly click 'Confirm as Incident' from the Care Signals dashboard.
+1. Click on an open flag and select 'Confirm as Incident', or you can directly click 'Incident' from the Care Signals dashboard.

 2. An incident creation modal will open.
 The AI will read the original shift note and automatically populate the new Incident Ticket with the following information: